4 High School Graduation Speech Samples That Inspire

 End With a Memorable Message

-High school graduation speeches by students and special guests often end with a memorable, and actionable sentence that encourages the audience to do something great.
-It is customary to end by saying "Thank you" in your graduation speech, which you can do after your memorable one-liner.
+High school graduation speeches by students and special guests often end with a memorable and actionable sentence that encourages the audience to do something great.
+It's customary to end by saying, "Thank you" in your graduation speech, which you can do after your memorable one-liner.

 Don't Wear Out Your Welcome